21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 You’ll have plenty of moments when being single will feel more attractive, seasons when you’ll feel like you made a mistake getting married.

 But can I tell you the truth?
-The former days are not the best days.
+The former days are not always the better days.
 The best days are the ones we create today.

 “Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.
 Isaiah 43:18-19